-Further information on run-off cover and succeeding practices can be found on the Society's website at www.lawsociety.ie/Pages/PII/Run-off-Cover/.
+4.13.
+Further information on run-off cover and succeeding practices can be found on the Society's website at www.lawsociety.ie/Pages/PII/Run-off-Cover/ and a Guide to Run-off Cover 2014/2015 will be published shortly.